alcfeoh/advanced-modern-js/exercises/ex-05/ex-05-instructions.md

 Add a `toString` method to `defaultPerson`.
 It should print out the following:
 **Jane Doe, born March 15, 1985**
-You can use the `format` method from the date-fns library to format `birthDate`.
 Use `logger.log` to print out the value returned by `defaultPerson.toString()`.

 ### Create a function which creates copies of `defaultPerson`